opendatasoft/ods-documentation-explore-api/source/includes/tpf/yarrrml.md

 ### Tools

-Creating a RML mapping for a dataset is not an easy task.
+Creating an RML mapping for a dataset is not an easy task.
 However, multiple tools can be really helpful in that process.

 [The Linked Open Vocabulary](https://lov.linkeddata.es/dataset/lov/) is a great initiative.
 It proposes a search engine for vocabularies, properties and classes.

-[OpenDataSoft Chatbot (beta)](https://chatbot.opendatasoft.com) is a chatbot that helps user generating a RML mapping for an OpenDataSoft dataset.
+[OpenDataSoft Chatbot (beta)](https://chatbot.opendatasoft.com) is a chatbot that helps users generate an RML mapping for an OpenDataSoft dataset.